auniyal26/made-xu40lofi/project/project-plan.md

 1. What all does climate affect?
 2. How much has climate change affected India?
 3. How has climate change affected the imports and exports in India?
-4. Are the effects reversible?
-5. What all can we do to mitigate the effects?

 ## Description